 Upgrading Your Windows CMD Command Prompt Commands

 Take Command is a comprehensive interactive GUI and command line toolset that makes using your command prompt commands easier and far more powerful.
-Take Command includes optional Explorer-style integration, tabbed console windows, major enhancements to standard CMD commands such as COPY, DEL, and DIR, 200+ internal commands, superior command line editing, and thousands of other features -- including the best file viewer available for Windows.
+Take Command includes optional Windows Explorer integration, tabbed console windows, major enhancements to standard CMD commands such as COPY, DIR, MOVE and REN, 215+ internal commands, superior command line editing and cut and paste options, and thousands of other features -- including the best file viewer available for Windows.

-In addition, Take Command is a powerful batch file programming tool, offering extensions such as DO loops, error and exception handling, SWITCH statements, subroutines, system monitoring, internal FTP and HTTP support, an integrated IDE with a sophisticated editor and batch debugger, more than 640 built-in variables and functions, and a wide range of third-party plugins.
+In addition, Take Command is a powerful batch file programming tool, featuring an integrated IDE with a sophisticated editor and batch debugger.
+Take Command includes extensions such as regular expressions, DO loops, error and exception handling, SWITCH statements, subroutines, system monitoring, internal FTP and HTTP support (including SSL), more than 640 built-in variables and functions, and a wide range of third-party plugins.

 Reverse Proxy plugin provided by Sites R Us (sitesrus.ca)